AnrokX/jam/README.md

 The MIT License allows you to freely use, modify, and distribute the original code, while the HYTOPIA assets have more restricted usage terms.

+### Third-Party Assets

+- **Bomb Model**: The projectile bomb model (`assets/models/projectiles/bomb.gltf`) is licensed under the **Fab End User License Agreement**.
+This is a separate license from Epic Games Marketplace and has its own terms of use.
+This model may not be redistributed separately from this project.

 Astro Breaker © 2025